richu101/VScode-AVR-programmer/README.md

 **"compilerPath": " **~~/usr/bin/avr-gcc~~** "**, - // paste your avr-gcc path here

 ```
-If you use any additional librarys you need to add the path to that library
+If you use any additional libraries you need to add the path to that library
 ```
 ```
 "includePath": [